thomktz/thomktz/README.md

 <h3>Convolutional Neural Network Project</h3>
 <p>
-  Created a Convolutional Neural Network used to translate drawings into LaTeX, with a pygame GUI. <a href="https://github.com/thomktz/Projet-1A">Check it out here</a>.
+  Created a Convolutional Neural Network used to translate drawings into LaTeX, with a pygame GUI. <a href="https://github.com/thomktz/Projet-1A">Check it out here</a>. <it>(Not a lot of true formulas I could write with the subset of characters I included...)</it>
 </p>
 <img src="https://user-images.githubusercontent.com/60552083/119516823-5c2ad180-bd77-11eb-9172-6e9a1bd23307.gif">